dszhusb/dszhudes/src/routes/projects/pilot.md

     const demo = "4FG9xUcryY8"
 </script>

-# The Pilot Semi-Truck Simulator was an immersive experience built for the 2024 Berkshire Hathaway Shareholder Conference.
+# The Pilot Semi-Truck Simulator – an immersive experience built for the 2024 Berkshire Hathaway Shareholder Conference.
 We converted a real semi-truck into a realistic trucking simulator game.

 <YoutubeEmbed url={demo} />